MatteoGeusa-Dev/Telegram-Web-Popup-Chrome-Extension/README.md

 Welcome to the README page of your Chrome extension that makes Telegram Web accessible through a handy popup!

+## ❌IMPORTANT❌

+To make this extension work I created a script that bypasses the X-Frame-Options setting them to "none" this is not the best for your security, use this extension at your own risk!
 ## Description

 The Chrome extension "Telegram Web Popup" allows you to quickly access Telegram Web through a convenient popup.
 With this extension, you can enjoy the convenience of Telegram directly from the toolbar of your browser without having to open a new tab.